Over, Cheshire: 19th century – the time of salt

 The salt industry became firmly established in Winsford from the 1830s, bringing with it massive pollution.
 As the wind usually blew away from Over, it became the popular place for more wealthy people in the town to live.
 However, people who worked on the barges and other people working in Winsford started to develop along the old Over Lane, now the High Street.
 The old Borough tried to keep itself separate but had been connected by the 1860s.

+St John the Evangelist's Church was built between 1860 and 1863 on Delamere Street, much closer to the centre of Over than the ancient parish church of St Chad's, which stood in an isolated position to the south of the village.
+St John's was given a separate ecclesiastical parish from St Chad's in 1863.

 In 1869 Abraham Haigh built a cotton mill at the end of what would become Well Street.
 He used the water supply trapped in the sand enclosed by clay on the Over Ridge to power steam engines.
-However, almost as soon as the building was completed most of it was destroyed, killing some of the workers who were then buried in a communal grave at St John's church where a monument records their names.
+However, almost as soon as the building was completed most of it was destroyed, killing some of the workers who were then buried in a communal grave at St John's Church, where a monument records their names.
 A town fire engine, although ordered, had not yet been delivered by the time of the fire.

-The last mayor of Over was Edmund Leigh, who held office during the Diamond Jubilee of 1897.
-The mayoral status of Over was by then a purely ceremonial affair, as the right of the mayor to sit in court as a magistrate had by then been removed.

 Baron Delamere, the major local landowner, sold most of his considerable property in the town in 1912, resisting the giving of the mace and title to the newly formed Winsford Urban District Council (possibly because he wanted to sell them).
 The mace was therefore taken back to Vale Royal Abbey and Sir William Verdin gave Winsford a new silver mace to mark the coronation of George V. In 1946 Baron Delamere's son, who had settled in Kenya, returned the old mace to Winsford when he sold the remaining family land.

+Governance

+Over today forms part of the civil parish of Winsford.
+There are two tiers of local government covering Winsford, at civil parish (town) and unitary authority level: Winsford Town Council and Cheshire West and Chester Council.